oracle-livelabs/pts/langchain-rag-23ai/lab2/rag2-streamlit.md

 A prompt area will now appear for you to ask a question about your PDF.
 You can type in your own question or use the suggestions listed below.

-6. Type a question.
+6. Type a question and hit return.

-The LLM will answer the question and respond with context stored in Oracle Database 23ai.
+In a few seconds the LLM will answer the question and respond with context stored in Oracle Database 23ai.

 **Suggestions**

  For the Oracle Database 23ai documentation:
 - What are the new features in Oracle Database 23ai
 - Tell me more about AI Vector Search